In Parenthesis: Summary

 In Part 1, Ball and his battalion assemble march to Southampton and sail at night across the English Channel.
 In Part 2, they receive instruction and training and travel towards the front, where Ball has the shattering experience of a long-range heavy explosive shell exploding nearby.
 In Part 3 they march at night along a road and then through flooded communication trenches to a position in the front line.
 As Ball stands sentry, narrative realism gives way to Irish and Welsh mythic associations.
-Part 4 concerns a typical day in the front line, from morning stand-to to evening stand-down, alternating between fatigue duty, horrendous violence, and boredom.
+Part 4 concerns a typical day in the front line, from morning stand-to evening stand-down, alternating between fatigue duty, horrendous violence, and boredom.
 This day is circular in shape, with echoing allusions centring on the great, long boast of Dai Greatcoat.
 He is the archetypal soldier who has fought in previous historical, legendary, and scriptural conflicts and who never dies.
 Part 5 is a montage of events in estaminets and work parties in reserve (behind the lines) where rumours abound, culminating in their long march south towards the Somme.
 In Part 6 they are moved into various positions, and Ball meets and talks with friends.
 In Part 7 they begin their assault and fight through the day and into the night.
 Soldiers die whom the reader has come to know.
 Ball is wounded.
 In one later passage, the mythic Queen of the Wood visits the dead, bestowing on them garlands according to their worth.
 Part 7 is the most fragmented, most allusive, most lyrical part of the book.
 The work is preceded by the poet's 7-page Preface and followed by his 33 pages of notes.
 It is accompanied (in some editions) by his frontispiece-drawing of a soldier standing in the waste land and his endpiece-drawing of a spear-pierced scapegoat.

 Allusions

 The allusions throughout are literary, historical, and scriptural/liturgical (where references to scripture are generally understood to carry the significance of their use in Catholic liturgy).
-The literary allusions include Shakespeare, primarily Henry V, Coleridge's Rime of the Ancient Mariner and Christabel, Lewis Carroll's Alice books, and The Song of Roland but they also include Malory, The Gododdin, The Mabinogion, and the sixth-century Welsh poem Preiddeu Annwn (The Harrowing of Hell).
+The literary allusions include Shakespeare, primarily Henry V, Coleridge's Rime of the Ancient Mariner and Christabel, Lewis Carroll's Alice books, and The Song of Roland but they also include Malory, The Gododdin, The Mabinogion, and the sixth-century Welsh poem Preiddeu Annwn (The Spoils of Annwn).
 The principal cumulative effect of these allusions is symbolically to align the Battle of the Somme with the catastrophic (for the Welsh) defeats at Catraeth and Camlan.
 Far from "romanticizing" war, allusions to romance give to battle frightening archetypal force and express the combatants' preverbal intensity of emotion.
 Allusions to scripture (especially the Book of Revelation) contribute to this effect.